Unity-Technologies/Graphics/com.unity.shadergraph/Documentation~/Sample-Cubemap-Node.md

 If you experience texture sampling errors while using this node in a graph which includes Custom Function Nodes or Sub Graphs, you can resolve them by upgrading to version 10.3 or later.

+If you experience texture sampling errors while using this node in a graph which includes Custom Function Nodes or Sub Graphs, you can resolve them by upgrading to version 10.3 or later.

 ## Ports

 | Name        | Direction           | Type  | Binding | Description |